RyanPerera/carddex/README.md

+# Task

+Build a simple dashboard that fetches and displays data from any public API.
+The API can be anything that interests you.
+How you design and present the data is up to you - we want to see your best judgement in creating a clear and useful UI.

+Some examples could be a Pokémon explorer dashboard, where you can search and display all types of information about a specific Pokémon.
+Or even an NBA stats dashboard where you can look up a player or team and visualize their career stats.

+Notes

+    We primarily use React/Typescript, but you are welcomed to use another stack if you prefer No authentication is needed
+    Please keep a clear git commit history, to show us your development process Please deploy this to any public URL (e.g. vercel, netlify, github pages, etc) Please also include a short README explaining: what API you chose and why
+        any design decisions
+        any ideas for future improvements
+    We are not expecting a huge project, try to aim for something that can be built in ~6-8 hours of work.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.